osmandapp/web/main/docs/documentation/map/map-context-menu.md

 ---
 sidebar_position: 1
 title: "Map Context menu"
-intro: "'Map Context menu' provides information of selected object on the map and allows to share, to edit, to move or to navigate to this place."
 ---

+Map Context menu' provides information of selected object on the map and allows to share, to edit, to move or to navigate to this place.

 ## Context menu
 In order to open Context menu you should tap on the object on the Map.
 There are two types of map contet menu: selecting an object - by short tap, selecting any precise point on the map - by long tap.